VirusTotal/yara/README.md

 take a look at [yextend](https://github.com/BayshoreNetworks/yextend), a very helpful extension to YARA developed and open-sourced by Bayshore Networks.

-Additionally, they guys from [InQuest](https://inquest.net/) have curated an awesome list of [YARA-related stuff](https://github.com/InQuest/awesome-yara).
+Additionally, the guys from [InQuest](https://inquest.net/) have curated an awesome list of [YARA-related stuff](https://github.com/InQuest/awesome-yara).

 ## Who's using YARA